Pyramids of Giza, A Monumental Legacy of the Ancient World

 Khufu and his successors had erected their pyramids atop the Mokattam Formation, a series of relatively hard middle-Eocene limestone and dolomite layers that form the surface of this part of the plateau.
 Many of the blocks that compose the Great Pyramid, excavated in a quarry a short distance south of the structure.

-So, Pharaoh Khufu began the first Pyramids of Giza project, in 2550 B.C.
+So, Pharaoh Khufu began the first Pyramids of Giza project in 2550 B.C.
 His Great Pyramid is the largest in Giza and towers some 147 meters above the plateau.
-It’s estimated that 2.3 million stone blocks each weigh an average of 2.5 to 15 tons used to make this Pyramid.
+It’s estimated that 2.3 million stone blocks, each weighing an average of 2.5 to 15 tons used to make this Pyramid.
 The majority of this block consists of nummulitic limestone, which contains numerous fossil shells from especially large single-celled marine foraminifera of the genus Nummulites.

 Pyramid of Giza